pettypychen/eat-feed-repeat/content/blog/2021-parenthood-baby-carriers/index.md

 Tula has a cult following for its baby carrier because it is comfortable for the wearer and there are many options to fit the kid.
 * Tula Lite (Compact Carrier) (12-30lbs; 5.4-13kg): This is a new product that allows you to fold your carrier into a waist pouch and you can go about your day without carrying an additional item.
 Great for parents on the go and want to be minimalistic when you go on a day trip.
 * Explore (6-in-1) (7-45lbs; 3-20kg): Explore is more expensive but highly versatile because you can carry the kid in 6 different positions.
-It supports both front carry and back carries so I love this carrier.
-Another great variation of Explore is the coast collection which has a large mesh panel in the middle of the carrier.
+It supports both front and back carrying so I love this carrier.
+Another great variation of Explore is the **coast collection** which has a large mesh panel in the middle of the carrier.
 It is perfect for Singapore's hot and humid weather.
 I got one when it was on sale but because of COVID... my brother has yet to bring it back to Asia with him.
 Right now we are using a Signature Explore in ombre color.
 It is cute, stylish, and my husband does not mind wearing it.
 Goal accomplished.
-* Free-to-Grow (7-45lbs; 3-20kg): This supports a bigger weight range.
-If you want to save money as a parent, you should consider Explore and Free-to-Grow.
+* Free-to-Grow (7-45lbs; 3-20kg): Like Explore, Free-to-Grow supports the same weight range.
+If you want to save money as a parent, you should consider Explore or Free-to-Grow.
 It is a front-wearing style with the baby's face facing your face.
 I know baby L would not like that because baby L always wants to see what is going on so we did not consider this carrier.
+Free-to-Grow is slighly more compact compare to Explore.
 * Standard (15-45lbs; 6.8-20kg): Good for >18 months and older wearing or big babies in general.
 My kid is like average size so I did not bother with this.
 * Toddler (25-60lbs; 11-27kg): I actually don't think kids need a carrier at this point but that is my own personal opinion.
 I would really hope kids that are like 11kg can walk already.